EswaraRaoBudha/Flask_DC_WebApplication/readme.md

 # Requirements!

   - python 3.6.2
-  - required modules are flask, functools, sqlite3
+  - required modules are flask,render_template,request,session,flash,redirect,url_for, sqlite3

 on the off chance that you don't have above modules in your machine, you can install using pip introduce.